tensorflow/tensorflow/tensorflow/docs_src/programmers_guide/estimators.md

 Estimators provide the following benefits:

-*   You can run Estimators-based models on a local host or on a distributed multi-server environment without changing your model.
+*   You can run Estimator-based models on a local host or on a distributed multi-server environment without changing your model.
-    Furthermore, you can run Estimators-based models on CPUs, GPUs, or TPUs without recoding your model.
+    Furthermore, you can run Estimator-based models on CPUs, GPUs, or TPUs without recoding your model.
 *   Estimators simplify sharing implementations between model developers.
-*   You can develop a state of the art model with high-level intuitive code, In short, it is generally much easier to create models with Estimators than with the low-level TensorFlow APIs.
+*   You can develop a state of the art model with high-level intuitive code.
+    In short, it is generally much easier to create models with Estimators than with the low-level TensorFlow APIs.
-*   Estimators are themselves built on tf.layers, which simplifies customization.
+*   Estimators are themselves built on @{tf.layers}, which simplifies customization.
 *   Estimators build the graph for you.
-In other words, you don't have to build the graph.
 *   Estimators provide a safe distributed training loop that controls how and when to:
     *   build the graph